 You can also offer other trips for high achievers — regardless of whether your team is remote.
 President’s Club (or P Club) trips are one popular option to reward the top tier of your go-to-market organization with a fun trip.

 Team dinners are another incentive idea that plays double-duty — as both a reward and an opportunity to improve connection and morale among the team.

 Hanging out together outside work hours is a great way to help your team bond in a more casual, low-stakes environment.

 Fancy dinners are a particularly great option for sales reps (outside sales reps or remote team members, for example) who aren’t in the office frequently and may not otherwise have the chance to spend much time together as a team.

 Many sales incentives focus on performance — and rightfully so — but leaders need to encourage more than just deals closed.
 As we touched on before, attrition and rep turnover are incredibly expensive for companies.
 That’s why rewarding reps for time spent with the company is a good idea, too.

 Beyond the underlying strategy, loyalty incentives can be just about anything.
-For example, here at CaptivateIQ, we offer employees a $1,000 travel stipend after their first year with the company.
-One of our customers creates a highly-personalized cartoon and playing card for employees after their first year anniversary.
+For example, here at CaptivateIQ, we offer employees a travel stipend after their first year with the company, while one of our customers creates a highly-personalized cartoon and playing card for employees after their one-year anniversary.

 I admit it: this isn’t a specific incentive idea so much as a category of incentive.
 But often, the most personalized incentive is the most effective, and no one ever said you have to offer the same reward to everyone on the team.